-The Dinosaur Park is a dinosaur theme park with 30 dinosaurs on a mile long trail with many indoor and outdoor attractions including activity centre and events programme such as fossil hunt, puppet show, pat-a-pet etc. There’s an dventure playground with golf, trampolines, astra slide, bubble ride, disco boats, off roaders, tractors etc and Dino's Play Den for younger children.
-There's a dinosaur-themed restaurant, a sun terrace café and snack bar too.
+The Dinosaur Park is a dinosaur theme park with 30 dinosaurs on a mile-long trail with many indoor and outdoor attractions including activity centre and events programme such as fossil hunt, puppet show, pat-a-pet etc. There’s an adventure playground with golf, trampolines, astra slide, bubble ride, disco boats, off-roaders, tractors etc and Dino’s Play Den for younger children.
+There are a dinosaur-themed restaurant, a sun terrace café and snack bar too.

 Manor House Wildlife Park has 35 acres of parkland to walk through, there is plenty to see with reindeer, tapir, bison, zebra, camels, monkeys, meerkats and raccoons.
 Also play areas for children.
 It was bought by TV Changing Rooms presenter Anna Ryder Richardson in 2008.
 Her and her team have worked hard to change it into an “uncaged” wildlife attraction where traditional pens are replaced with walk-through areas.